jira-sarec/ICSE-2012-TraceLab/build-vm/README.md

   4. VM will restart after provisioning and TraceLab will be booted up

 ####Notes
+ * Running the script first time will take considerable amount of time to download base box
  * Current Image license is good until 20JAN2016
  * Box default credentials
   * Username: IEUser